nicepkg/aide/website/en/guide/configuration/ai-prompt.md

 # aide.aiPrompt

-This configuration allows you to customize the template for AI prompts when batch copying files.
+This configuration allows you to customize ==the template for AI prompts when batch copying files==.
 The template can include some placeholders:

 **Template Parameters:**